 In common with many charitable organizations, the Organization derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verifications.
-Accordingly, our verification of these revenues was limited to the the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses, current assets and net assets.
+Accordingly, our verification of these revenues was limited to the the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses for the year ended December 31, 2017 and December 31, 2016, current assets and net assets as at December 31, 2017 and December 31, 2016.
+Our audit opinion on the financial statements for the year ended December 31, 2016 was modified accordingly because of the possible effects of this limitation in scope.